cert-manager/cert-manager/design/20221205-memory-management.md

 - the secret referenced in `issuer.spec.acme.solvers.dns01.route53.secretAccessKeySecretRef`

+The ACME account key secret and, if configured, the secret with EAB key will be returned once per issuer reconcile (on events against issuer or the account key or EAB key secret).
+The ACME client initialized with the credentials is then stored in a registry shared with orders controller, so the secrets are _not_ retrieved again when a certificate request for the issuer needs to be signed.
+For a DNS-01 challenge, one (possibly two in case of AWS) calls for secrets will be made during issuance to retrieve the relevant credentials secret.
 **CA**

 - the secret referenced by `issuer.spec.ca.secretName`.
 This will always be created by user.
 No labelling is currently enforced.

+This will be retrieved twice when the isser is reconciled (on events against the issuer or its `Secret`) and once when a certificate request for it is being signed.

 **Vault**

-- the optional secret referenced by `issuers.spec.vault.auth.appRole.secretRef`.
+- the optional secret referenced by `issuers.spec.vault.caBundleSecretRef`.
 Always created by user with no labelling enforced

+One of the following credentials secrets:

-- the optional secret referenced by `issuers.spec.vault.auth.kubernetes.secretRef`.
+  - secret referenced by `issuers.spec.vault.auth.appRole.secretRef`.
 Always created by user with no labelling enforced

-- the optional secret referenced by `issuers.spec.vault.auth.tokenSecretRef`.
+  - secret referenced by `issuers.spec.vault.auth.kubernetes.secretRef`.
 Always created by user with no labelling enforced

-- the optional secret referenced by `issuers.spec.vault.caBundleSecretRef`.
+  - secret referenced by `issuers.spec.vault.auth.tokenSecretRef`.
 Always created by user with no labelling enforced

+The configured credentials `Secret`s and, if configured, CA bundle `Secret` will be retrieved every time the issuer is reconciled (on events against the issuer and either of the `Secret`s) and every time a certificate request needs to be signed.

 **Venafi**

+One of:

 - the secret referenced by `issuers.spec.venafi.tpp.secretRef`.
 Always created by user with no labelling enforced

 - the secret referenced by `issuers.spec.venafi.cloud.secretRef`.
 Always created by user with no labelling enforced

+The configured `Secret` will be retrieved when the issuer is reconciled (events against issuer and its secret) and when a certificate request is signed.

 #### Upstream mechanisms